qgis/QGIS-Documentation/source/docs/documentation_guidelines/README.rst

 Clean-up your local and remote repository
 -----------------------------------------

-After your PR has been merge into the official QGIS-Documentation, you car delete your branch.
-If you work a lot this way, in few week you will get a lot of unuseful branch.
+After your PR has been merged into the official QGIS-Documentation, you can delete your branch.
+If you work a lot this way, in few weeks you will get a lot of unuseful branches.
 So keep your repository clean this way:

 ::

-  git branch -d myNewBranch # delete local branch git push origin :myNewBranch # push nothing to your myNewBranch in your remote repository (ie remove your remote branch).
+  $ git branch -d myNewBranch # delete local branch
+  $ git push origin :myNewBranch # push nothing to the myNewBranch in your remote repository (ie remove your remote branch).

-And do not forget to update your ``master`` branch in your local repository!
+And do not forget to update the ``master`` branch in your local repository!

+.. note:: Some of the actions described above such as creating or deleting branch, modifying or creating new file can also be performed directly from Github web interface on your remote repository.